afnanenayet/personal_blog_old/_posts/2019-04-05-explaining-the-hashed-permutation.md

 domain that is larger than `l`.

-The body of the function inside of the do-while loop is basically just applying a permuted hash repeatedly until our number is less within the domain, which we define with `l`. `p` can be more or less treated as a random seed, it lets us apply some arbitrary offset which retaining the uniqueness property of a permutation.
-It's fairly self explanatory: apply some offset and modulo it within the domain of $0 \cdots l$, and because the input domain is the same as the output domain, we retain the 1-1 mapping and always get a proper permutation.
+The body of the function inside of the do-while loop is basically just applying a permuted hash repeatedly until our number is within the domain, which we define with `l`. `p` can be more or less treated as a random seed, it lets us apply some arbitrary offset which retaining the uniqueness property of a permutation.
+It's fairly self explanatory: apply some offset and modulo it within the domain of $$0 \cdots l$$, and because the input domain is the same as the output domain, we retain the 1-1 mapping and always get a proper permutation.

 Using this function gives you a very low overhead way to generate particular